 – Tell them exactly how you can help them and give them examples

-– Close with a bang
+– Close with impact

 3. Take a walk